Skip to main content

 Defining Inactive Contacts

 Before we create a Segment of inactive contacts, we need to evaluate the collected data and decide what parameters are the most important.
-Regarding email marketing, the customer who ignored many emails you've sent should be considered inactive.
+Regarding email marketing, the customer who has ignored many emails you've sent should be considered inactive.
 Thirty days of inactivity for a daily sender, 90 days for a weekly sender, and six months for a monthly sender are some suitable time frames to see if a user still wants your messages.
 However, as a business owner, you may want to keep the contacts who placed orders or have visited your store recently.

 To start, let's list all of the possible conditions:

-• the customer didn't place any orders for the last # months;
+• The customer didn't place any orders for the last # months;

 Segment Setup